TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 <div class="lesson-content__panel" markdown="1">

 1. [This article on SPAs and client-side routing by Ben Holmes](https://bholmes.dev/blog/spas-clientside-routing/) goes through a lot of the routing concepts concisely.
-2. Go and fix the `/profile` page to display something more useful than an error page.
+1. Go and fix the `/profile` page to display something more useful than an error page.
 Then, add a few new routes to the application we created above; This was a dense lesson, so take some time to play with the new tools you've learned.
 Consider deleting it completely and rewriting it using what you know.
-3. The [React Router tutorial](https://reactrouter.com/en/main/start/tutorial) goes through a lot of the stuff discussed in this lesson and much more.
+1. The [React Router tutorial](https://reactrouter.com/en/main/start/tutorial) goes through a lot of the stuff discussed in this lesson and much more.
 Have a read through the sections up to "Nested Routes".
-4. Browse through the [React Router documentation](https://reactrouter.com/en/main).
+1. Browse through the [React Router documentation](https://reactrouter.com/en/main).
 Again, you don't need to read through all of it, nor understand all of it.
 Just browse through the concepts we discussed here and re-read them.
 Look into the other features that React Router offers.
 This is a great resource to refer back to.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - <a class="knowledge-check-link" href="#client-side-routing">What does client-side routing mean?</a>
 - <a class="knowledge-check-link" href="#adding-a-router">How do you set up a basic router?</a>